 The Giragama tea plantation is located off the Colombo-Kandy main road, about 5 km away from the main road.
 The nearest city to the Giragama tea plantation is in Pilimathalawa, which lies 103 km from Colombo on the Kandy-Colombo main road.
 A narrow road named after Giragama tea plantation provides access to the tea plantation from the main road.

-Sri Lanka tea plantation tour Pedro tea plantation
+Sri Lanka tea plantation tour Nuwara Eliya at Pedro tea plantation

 Pedro the plantation is another upcountry tea plantation that lies 1800 meters above sea level.
 Pedro tea plantation is only a few kilometres away from Nuwara Eliya, which is the capital of tea country of Sri Lanka.
 The Sri Lanka tea plantation tour at Pedro is very convenient for travellers, who cross the hill station of Nuwara Eliya on their Sri Lanka tour, due to the easy access from Nuwara Eliya to Pedro tea plantation.